rednafi/think-async/README.md

 🌿 Contextualizing Python's Asyncio
 </div>

+## Description

+This repository contains links to some awesome blogs, books, talks and docs to get you up and running with Python's asynchronous paradigm.
+It tries to avoid resources that are outdated or contain deprecated APIs that make the async subspace of Python seem overly complicated, especially for the beginners.

 ## Blogs

 ### Philosophy

 * [How the heck does async/await work in Python 3.5?](https://snarky.ca/how-the-heck-does-async-await-work-in-python-3-5/) -> Good intro to async but slightly outdated

 ### Intro

-* [Concurrency for people in a hurry - FastAPI docs](https://fastapi.tiangolo.com/async/) -> Simple high-level overview of concurrency in general
+* [Concurrency for people in a hurry - FastAPI doc](https://fastapi.tiangolo.com/async/) -> Simple high-level overview of concurrency in general

 ### How To